-- whether the applicant has the potential to establish, re-enter, or progress their research career - whether the applicant has developed a reasonable research plan with high likelihood to deliver research outcomes - other relevant aspects of the applicants research career e.g. working with communities, stakeholder relationships, demonstration of leadership, research service or any other aspects.
+- the applicant's potential as a future research leader which may include: - vision for their field of work, - evidence of how their research can benefit New Zealand (including potential benefits in areas of future value, growth or critical need for New Zealand), - team leadership, - knowledge transfer activity, - entrepreneurial activity (where applicable) and, - Giving effect to the Vision Mātauranga policy in their research and community (where applicable). - whether the applicant has the potential to establish, re-enter, or progress their research career - whether the applicant has developed a reasonable research plan with high likelihood to deliver research outcomes and if the proposed research is boundary pushing. - other relevant aspects of the applicants research career e.g. working with communities, stakeholder relationships, demonstration of leadership, research service or any other aspects.